9 Best Short Treks in Nepal for Beginners

 Mardi Himal Short Trek Overview

-Mardi Himal trekking is a new short trek in the Annapurna region.
-It is becoming so much popular among internal and external trekkers.
-The Mardi Himal trek begins from Phedi, Kande, or Siding after a short drive from Pohara.
-Quick-walking trekkers can make it in a 5-days, but a one-week itinerary is perfect for most trekkers.
+Mardi Himal Trekking is a new short trek in the Annapurna Region.
+It is becoming so popular among internal and external trekkers.
+The Mardi Himal Trek begins in Phedi, Kande, or Siding after a short drive from Pohara.
+Quick-walking trekkers can make it in five days, but a one-week itinerary is perfect for most trekkers.

-The most popular route to the Mardi base camp is from Kande.
-After about half an hour's drive from Pokhara, you reach Kande, then start walking towards Deurali via Pothana and the Australian camp.
-After Deurali hill, the trail goes through a dense pine, oak, and rhododendron forest for about 4 hours to forest camp.
+The most popular route to Mardi Base Camp is from Kande.
+After about half an hour's drive from Pokhara, you reach Kande, then start walking towards Deurali via Pothana and the Australian Camp.
+After Deurali Hill, the trail goes through a dense pine, oak, and rhododendron forest for about 4 hours to forest camp.

-Forest camp has numerous guest houses to stay in, but this place has no mountain views.
-Walking another half hour more to the Rest Camp, you can see a stunning glimpse of Annapurna and Manaslu massif.
-It is the open area after Badal Danda, so the Modi valley to the lower left and the view of the hills to the southern edge energize you to walk at a high altitude.
-Annapurna South, Hiuchuli, Annapurna I, II, III, IV, Fishtail, and many others follow prettiness to the Mardi Himal trekking trail.
+Forest Camp has numerous guest houses to stay in, but this place has no mountain views.
+Walking another half hour to the Rest Camp, you can see a stunning glimpse of the Annapurna and Manaslu massifs.
+It is the open area after Badal Danda, so the Modi Valley to the lower left and the view of the hills to the southern edge energize you to walk at a high altitude.
+Annapurna South, Hiuchuli, Annapurna I, II, III, IV, Fishtail, and many others follow the prettiness of the Mardi Himal Trekking Trail.

 Mardi Himal Trekking Itinerary